alexmrbarreira/Titanic_Kaggle_challenge/README.md

 These scripts serve as a basic starting point to explore more elaborate data cleaning and modeling approaches.
 They compare three different modeling approaches, namely:

--models built "by hand" after visually inspecting basic data trends;
+1. models built "by hand" after visually inspecting basic data trends;

-- a dense neural network;
+2. a dense neural network;

-- decision tree and random forest classifiers.
+3. decision tree and random forest classifiers.

 ## Table of contents
 - [Dependencies](#dependencies)